- API fetch

 SWIFT

-statement is a fundamental tool in Swift for safely unwrapping optional values.
+The if let statement is a fundamental tool in Swift for safely unwrapping optional values.
 Because Swift uses optionals to handle the absence of values, you’ll often need to determine whether a value exists before using it.
-The if let
+The if let syntax allows you to do this concisely, avoiding crashes from forced unwrapping and improving code readability.

 By checking for non-nil values up front, you can write more expressive and safe Swift code.

-What Is if let
+What Is if let?

 Example: